adityakamath/adityakamath.github.io/projects.md

 	<img align="right" width="200" height="200" src="https://adityakamath.github.com/assets/img/drone_referee.png" />
 </figure>

 In a team of 7, designed and implemented an autonomous drone concept to referee RoboSoccer matches.
 The drone was programmed to track a calculated "bubble of active play" and provide recommendations based on the status of the ball (goal, throw in) and the tracked players (fouls).
-This was demonstrated on Tech United's RoboCup field. !links!
+This was demonstrated on Tech United's RoboCup field. [[1]](http://cstwiki.wtb.tue.nl/index.php?title=Drone_Referee_-_MSD_2017/18)

 ## AGV Localization in Changing Indoor Environments
 #### 2016/2017 | Prodrive Technologies, TU Eindhoven